MetaKt/StudyMate/README.md

-## 4.3 Sequence diagram
+## 4.3 Sequence System diagram

-The sequence diagram illustrates how objects interact in a particular scenario of a system within the StudyMate platform, illustrates how users interact with study groups, group activities, the general library, and the ranking system, and shows communication among stakeholders to provide a clear and concise depiction of the system's behavior, helping stakeholders to understand and discuss the system's functionality and requirements.
+The System Sequence Diagram illustrates how objects interact in a particular scenario of a system within the StudyMate platform, illustrates how users interact with study groups, group activities, the general library, and the ranking system, and shows communication among stakeholders to provide a clear and concise depiction of the system's behavior, helping stakeholders to understand and discuss the system's functionality and requirements.

 <i>**Sign Up (For User):**</i>
 <br>